davidgiga1993/pollect/README.md

 # Multithreading

 By default, pollect executes all sources of a collection in parallel with up to 5 threads.
+Different collections are executed in separate threads as well, meaning that a long-running probe in one collection can't block another collection.
-If the writer supports partial writes (for example `prometheus`) the result of each source will be immediately available.
+If the writer supports
+partial writes (for example `prometheus`) the result of each source will be immediately available.
 Writers which do not support partial writes will receive the data once all probes have completed.